Why We Need the Family of God for Change

 God often answers prayers for guidance through His people.

-The family of God is God’s design for whole-person change: a safe, shared-life training ground where truth is embodied, the nervous system settles, habits are reshaped through practice and loving accountability, and the way of Jesus becomes learnable because it’s lived with you and in front of you.
+The family of God is God’s design for whole-person change.
+It is a safe, shared-life environment where truth is embodied and the nervous system can become more settled and regulated.
+In this family, habits are reshaped through shared practice and loving accountability.
+The way of Jesus becomes learnable because it is lived with you and before you.